msg-byu/getting-started/MTP.md

 #### MLIP: ERROR: Error reading .* file

 This error occurs when you have an input in an `mlp` command but the file it refers to is not there.
-For example, if you see `MLIP: ERROR: Error reading .mtp file`, then you're mtp file is missing.
+For example, if you see `MLIP: ERROR: Error reading .mtp file`, then your mtp file is missing.

 ### Potential AutoGR Errors: